 An important note here: sometimes you need to think about various users.
 For example, a driver needs different things from a car seat to say a passenger, however, people who must service the seat may also be a user of your design, so what good is a car seat if the service people cannot access parts to maintain and repair for example?
 So think about whom your user is, and also try to think from multiple users’ perspectives.
 Include them in the design process.

 2. Design Thinking is Human-Centred

-Empathy and the human at the centre is a core strength of design thinking.
-One of its most challenging features for many people in organizations is that it is human-centred.
+Empathy and the human at the center is a core strength of design thinking.
+One of its most challenging features for many people in organizations is that it is human-centered.

-In design thinking there are many ways to get to understand and make sense of our user and the problems they are dealing with.
+In design thinking, there are many ways to get to understand and make sense of our users and the problems they are dealing with.
 One method is to actually embed yourself or your team with the client or user.
 See what she sees, experience what she experiences, and make sense of the problems she faces each day.

 Another way is to create an empathy map, or persona, where you literally map your user.
 Often we ensure that your user is a real person or group of people, you draw them, give them a face, a name, a history and back story, likes, dislikes, fears, the challenges they face, how they feel, what they want to achieve at work and in life.
 These can be based on real people, or you can create the person you believe is your idealized user.

 Here is an example of a persona created at one of my design thinking sessions with the NHS in the UK.
 This one was on designing ways to improve clinical trials in cardiovascular disease:

 Rapid prototyping – prototype early and prototype often: when we have a good understanding of the problem, one of the most wonderful aspects of design thinking is that we can get creative and use all kinds of materials and craft to create a rough prototype of our solution.